Updated 28/01/2026:

 The GoldSrc magic refuses to die.
 Thousands of co-op maps and a very chill ceiling for specs.

-- Minimum highlights: ~2 GHz dual-core, 2 GB RAM listed; scales well on old hardware.
+- Minimum highlights: Around a 2 GHz dual-core, 2 GB RAM listed, scales well on older hardware.

 Combat Master: COD-Lite Without the Bloat